cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 After creating this user the admin user is deleted.

-3. The `status` command will show the persisted state for a given Micro BOSH instance.
+The `status` command will show the persisted state for a given Micro BOSH instance.

+	bosh micro status

+Here's an example:
 <pre class="terminal">
 $ bosh micro status
 Stemcell CID   sc-1744775e-869d-4f72-ace0-6303385ef25a